COVID-19 is a coronavirus, which is potentially lethal, especially in the

 intubation and mechanical ventilation of the lungs, with the associated damage

-(Consult QD 2020).
+(Wu etal, 2020).
 Melatonin has also been shown to be protective against multiple

 organ failure, circulatory failure, as well as preventing mitochondrial damage